DaleOrders/AWS-Study-Notes/README.md

 SQS

 - 1 thing sending messages to the queue
+- Generally 1 production group, 1 consumption group
+- Decoupling applications
 - One consumption group from that tier
 - Allow for async communications
 - Once the message is processed, it is deleted
+- No peristence of message, no window

   Kinesis | SQS |
   ---------|----------|